FreeLanguageTools/vocabsieve/README.md

 You are welcome to report bugs, suggest features/enhancements, or ask for clarifications by opening a GitHub issue.

 ## Credits
-All the definitions provided by the program come from the English Wiktionary, without which this program would never have been created.
+The definitions provided by the program by default come from English Wiktionary, without which this program would never have been created.

-Google dictionary API comes from [here](https://dictionaryapi.dev/).

 Support for Google Translate without the use of an API key comes from the [py-googletrans project](https://github.com/ssut/py-googletrans)